 IMPLEMENTATION OF THE SUSPENSION OF DIRECT ACCESS

 Through Decision 01-09-060, the Commission prohibited the execution of any new contracts, or the entering into, or the verification of any new arrangements, for direct access service after September 20, 2001.
 Following the issuance of this order, Commissioner Wood issued on October 23, 2001 an Assigned Commissioner’s Ruling that raises the issue of extending the suspension retroactively to a date as far back as July 1, 2001.
 This ACR also seeks comments on more restrictive interpretations of the suspension and the specific procedures for its implementation (e.g., prohibiting renewal of direct access contracts and prohibiting existing direct access contracts from adding new facilities).
-The rationale for such a strict interpretation of the direct access suspension is presumably to limit, as much as possible, the amount of direct access load so as to prevent alleged cost shifting to bundled service customers and to allow the Department of Water Resources to have a stable customer base to ensure a constant revenue stream.
+The rationale for such a strict interpretation of the direct access suspension is presumably to limit, as much as possible, the amount of direct access load.
 However, there is an insufficient factual basis upon which to support such a restrictive interpretation of the suspension.
 Therefore, hearings are needed to determine:

 1. What is the impact of the current level of direct access on DWR’s ability to issue bonds?